For more information about the Women’s Club or Newcomers, or to contact any of the officers, please send e-mail to one of the following:

 My professional background focuses on video and digital media.
 My experience spans from editing news and videos for Fortune 100 companies, to working behind the scenes doing production on American reality TV shows, working video coverage of live concerts (ask me about Coldplay and Beyonce!), to organizing a 500+ audience TEDx events.
 I currently work at TAMU College of Engineering and TEES as a Web Designer.

-I moved to College Station with family in 2016 when my husband joined the Department of Oceanography at TAMU.
-Thanks to an email sent to new faculty members, I learned about the TAMU Women’s Club.
+I moved to College Station with family in 2016 when my husband joined the faculty team in the Department of Oceanography at TAMU.
+Thanks to an email sent to new employees, I learned about the TAMU Women’s Club.
 The Moms and Tots interest group helped me and my toddler son make friends and get to know the area in no time.
 Later on I joined the Community Outreach and Social Justice (COSJ) interest group and have been volunteering in a team of ladies for the local Meals on Wheels, delivering meals to elderlies in the area.
 After co-chairing the COSJ group and helping with group communications for a year, I joined the board of the Women’s Club as the External Communications Officer in 2018 and will continue serving at the same position in the upcoming year.

 I enjoy reading books, cooking (and of course tasting) delicious food, watching movies, traveling, and I am always open to expand my interests.
 TAMU Women’s Club happens to be the very place for my explorations, with its fascinating programs and interest groups.
 The Club connects me to wonderful women in the community from all over the world and helps me define myself besides family responsibility and career endeavor.
 Come and join us at the TAMU Women’s Club, make new friends, get to know the area, try things you have not done before, find meaningful ways to help others, and more!